 Occupational Outlook for a Social Worker

-According to the U.S. Bureau of Labor Statistics (BLS), jobs in social work are expected to increase by 19% between 2012 and 2022 (www.bls.gov).
-This growth is thought to be due to the needs of children and of the aging population, as well as to the fact that substance abusers are increasingly being placed into treatment programs rather than being sent to prison.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs in social work are expected to increase by 11% between 2018 and 2028 (www.bls.gov).
+This growth will be propelled by the needs of children and of the aging population, as well as the substance abusers who are increasingly being placed into treatment programs rather than being sent to prison.
 As such, the BLS notes that those with a background in substance abuse treatment may have the best opportunities in the industry.

-The BLS divides salary information for social workers into those who work with children, families and schools, within in the healthcare industry and with mental health and substance abuse.
-As of May 1013, the average salary among all social workers was $48,370.
+The BLS divides salary information for social workers into those who work with children, families and schools, within in the healthcare industry, and with mental health and substance abuse.
+As of May 2018, the median salary among all social workers was $49,470.